clhedrick/kerberos/README.md

 put it on their system.
 They will be locked to an ip address and not forwardable.
 This is about the best protection I can think of.

+## skinit

+Kinit for users with OTP.

+With one time passwords, kinit requires "armor." skinit gets a ticket from /etc/krb5.keytab, and uses it to armor the request.
+Arguments are just passed on to the main kinit call.
+It has to run setuid root to get /etc/krb5.keytab, but drops privileges after that.
+The host ticket is very limited: 5 min lifetime, non-renewaable, stored in a session keyring.
+It's destroyed on exit or control-C.

 ## pam

 The issue here is two factor authentication.
 Freeipa doesn't currently support anonymous credentials with PKINIT.